How To Be A Racer

 Remember that the talent pool is deep, starting with thousands of drivers that are actively kart racing at an early age where the cost to race is moderate.
 Most of these drivers will do anything to win.
 Then there is the quantum leap from karting to entry-level race cars, where equipment costs are higher and travel becomes more of a factor.

 As you move up the racing ladder, regardless of the type of racing that you pursue, the costs go up significantly.
 You need to ensure that you have the proper funding in place before making a move to the next level.
 Additionally, the next level up typically attracts the best drivers from the previous level, so as you move up the competition becomes tougher.
 If you are not ready for the next step either financially, experience or ability, don’t make the step.
 We recommending becoming the most complete driver you can at each level, including racing for victory or contesting for championships.
 Moving up too soon can be a career-ending mistake.
 If you start too late don’t be discouraged, there are multiple disciplines to choose from.
 However, we always recommend getting involved with racing for the right reason – the sheer exhilaration of driving.

 Form a Plan

-With a realistic goal in mind, you need to determine the steps to be taken and accomplishments needed to reach that goal.
+With a realistic goal in mind, you need to determine the steps to be taken and the accomplishments needed to reach that goal.
 Do your research, plan your route, determine what it takes for each step along the way.
 Having this career plan will assist you in making your end goals.
 A driver that starts out with an aimless desire to simply drive professionally will rarely make it.
 Success in racing comes from preparation: in the shop, in your marketing, networking & finances, in the gym, at the track.